pandas-dev/pandas/doc/source/io.rst

 Specifying column data types
 ''''''''''''''''''''''''''''

-Starting with v0.10, you can indicate the data type for the whole DataFrame or individual columns:
+You can indicate the data type for the whole DataFrame or individual columns:

 .. ipython:: python